kopsha/fbg-simulation-pyqt/README.md

 work, please cite the following paper:

 > Frey, B., Snyder, P., Ziock, K., & Passian, A. (2021).
-> Semicomputational calculation of Bragg shift in stratified materials.
+> "Semicomputational calculation of Bragg shift in stratified materials"
 > Physical Review E, 104(5), 055307.

 ## License

-This project is licensed under the [BSD-3] - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the BSD-3 license.
+Please read the [LICENSE](./LICENSE) file for full details.